spanev/linux-80211n-csitool/README.md

 # Linux 802.11n CSI Tool for newer Linux kernels

 ## Intro
 The purpose of this repository is to provide support for building the CSI-enabled Wi-Fi drivers for **Intel Wireless Link 5300** adapters on Linux distributions with newer kernel versions.
-At this point this code has been tested on **Ubuntu 16.04** with kernel version **4.15**.
+At this point this code has been tested on **Ubuntu 16.04** and **Ubuntu 18.04** with kernel version **4.15**.
 More tests are expected soon.

 The code presented here comprises of a modified version of the Linux kernel.
 The modifications were made by examining the code provided by [dhalperi/linux-80211n-csitool](https://github.com/dhalperi/linux-80211n-csitool/) and adapting them to more recent Linux kernel versions - **iwlwifi** module.
 The building and installation instructions were taken from the original [Linux 802.11n CSI Tool](http://dhalperi.github.io/linux-80211n-csitool/) website and adapted accordingly.